 That is the nature of emergencies.
 They fast-forward historical processes.
 Decisions that in normal times could take years of deliberation are passed in a matter of hours.

-But what about our usual trendsetters?
+Much attention has been paid to the most vulnerable: the elderly.
+But what about the usual trendsetters?
 The millennial generation still has a large impact on eCommerce and global payment trends.

 Before we go any further, let’s define millennials.
 In recent weeks, there seems to have been some confusion on the subject.
 When American students were shown partying on their spring break, politicians were quick to attack ‘irresponsible’ millennials.
 But as millennials themselves will attest: the youngest millennial graduated five years ago.

-The exact years vary, but the consensus appears to be that the millennial generation is defined as those individuals born in or around 1978-1992.
-In other worlds, the youngest millennial will be 28 this year while the oldest is in their early 40s.
+The exact years vary, but the consensus appears to be that the millennial generation is defined as those individuals born in or around 1981-1996.
+In other worlds, the youngest millennial will be 25 this year while the oldest is hitting 40.

 Financial Habits of the Millennial Generation: Defining Global Payment Trends

-These days, that number is even higher and shows no sign of abating.
-Why would it?
+In fact, eCommerce increasingly seems like a redundant term.
+The digital transformation shows no signs of abating; at times it feels that almost all commerce is turning into eCommerce.
+Why wouldn’t it?
 As we continue to stay safe by staying indoors, there’s no reason for us to switch to non-digital methods of payment.
 And the world is adapting.
 New sectors of eCommerce have sprung up, filling the niches millennial lifestyles demand.

 As everything heads online, it’s tempting to think that simplification and streamlining of payment processes is oriented towards older generations, who are just coming to grips with the fast pace of digital transformation.
 Not so.
 Millennials are just as much – if not more so – focussed on user experience.
 And if the user experience isn’t right, those high value purchases will be made elsewhere.